utilitariant/genetics-notes/content/0. All Content/Lactose.md

 It can be [[hydrolyzed]] into the 2 constituent monomers.

 ***lac* operon**.
-In bacteria, lactose metabolism is controlled by the [[Lac Operon]], a set of genes coding for several proteins that catalyze the breakdown of lactose. the operon is controlled by a few simple but efficient regulatory mechanisms.
+In bacteria, lactose metabolism is controlled by the [[lac Operon]], a set of genes coding for several proteins that catalyze the breakdown of lactose. the operon is controlled by a few simple but efficient regulatory mechanisms.

 ___
 # Related